MG4 Electric Review 2026: Is It Worth It? | Chinese Cars Asia

 The comparison is stark.
 The MG4 LR is £5,000–£9,500 cheaper than every major rival while delivering comparable range, faster charging than most, and a significantly longer warranty.
 The VW ID.3 beats it on range and DC charging speed, but at a £7,600 premium — hard to justify for most buyers who will rarely exhaust the MG4’s range in daily use.

-10. Who Is the MG4 For?
+Who Is the MG4 Perfect For?

-First-time EV buyers, value-conscious families, urban and suburban commuters, drivers switching from a petrol hatchback, and anyone wanting the longest warranty available.
+Perfect For: First-time EV buyers, value-conscious families, urban and suburban commuters, drivers switching from a petrol hatchback, and anyone wanting the longest warranty available.

-You regularly carry three adults in the rear seat, need maximum boot space for the school run plus golf clubs, or demand a premium interior feel equivalent to a BMW or Volvo.
+Think Twice If: You regularly carry three adults in the rear seat, need maximum boot space for the school run plus golf clubs, or demand a premium interior feel equivalent to a BMW or Volvo.

-The Xpower AWD at ~£36,995 delivers 3.8s 0–100 km/h.
+If You Want Performance: The Xpower AWD variant at approximately £36,995 delivers 3.8 seconds 0–100 km/h.
 It’s one of the fastest cars at its price point — a genuine bargain performance EV.

-After testing every variant and analysing every number, the conclusion is unambiguous: the MG4 Electric is the best-value electric car you can buy in Europe today.
+After testing every variant and analysing every metric, the conclusion is unambiguous: the MG4 Electric is the best-value electric car you can buy in Europe today.
+It succeeds not because it’s cheap, but because it’s genuinely good.

+Rear-wheel drive dynamics that feel premium, real-world range that satisfies most daily needs, 117 kW fast charging that keeps motorway stops short, and a 7-year warranty that removes long-term ownership anxiety — all packaged from £26,995.
 The interior materials won’t impress those accustomed to European premium brands.
 The rear seat room is limited for regular adult use.
 And if you need maximum range for frequent 500+ km daily drives, the VW ID.3 Pro S is worth the premium.

 For the overwhelming majority of European EV buyers, however — those doing daily commutes, school runs, and the occasional longer trip — the MG4 Electric is the most sensible, most rewarding, and best-supported electric car purchase available in 2026.
 We’d be surprised if any informed buyer walks away from it without a serious look.